Michael Giacchino scores Star Trek Beyond

 Star Trek Beyond opens nationwide in theaters today.
 A soundtrack album is available from Varese Sarabande records digitally today, and physically next week.

-You've only seen 23 images - click here for 54 more scoring session images for this film!
+You've only seen 23 images - click here for 54 more scoring session images for this project!